Curriculum in Toxicology

 901 Research in Toxicology (3).
 May be repeated.
 Students register in this course as they formulate their doctoral research projects.

-993 Master’s Thesis (3).
+993 Master's Research and Thesis (3).
 May be repeated.
 Hours and credits to be arranged.

-994 Doctoral Dissertation (3).
+994 Doctoral Research and Dissertation (3).
 May be repeated.
 Hours and credits to be arranged.